gulam101/LightPad/README.md

 ________________________________________________________________________________________________________________________________________

 [New Changes]
++ Added Darkmode
++ Added Lightmode
+* When making changes to document it will notify the user
 * Fixed repo
 * Corrected files
+* Corrected Readme

 [Previous changes]
 + Changed the text colour in the word count from grey to black